Emily Carroll is an artist who writes horror comics.

 Her style is highly variable, shifting to fit the mood of the scene and makes use of vibrant colors as much as it does creepy monochrome.
 In certain stories, animated gif panels serve as Jump Scares.
 The comics are variously labeled as fairy tales, romance, or ghost stories, but nearly all of them involve elements of the macabre and terrifying.
 Bad dreams are a recurring motif, particularly things not staying inside them, and she's written comics about her own strange nightmares.

 Most of the stories on her website are standalones, usually taking place in 18th to 19th century rural settings.
-Four take place in the modern Canadian town of Keeping.
+Four take place in the modern Canadian town of Keeping.note One of her stories, Some Other Animal's Meat, was adapted to television in the horror anthology series Guillermo del Toro's Cabinet of Curiosities as "The Outside".

 Things she has made/worked on include: